esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 # Full PE structure breakdown

 ## DOS Header
-  - Offset: `0x0`
-    - `e_magic`: The signature that the system recognizes as a valid DOS executable: 0x0000
+  - `e_magic`: The signature that the system recognizes as a valid DOS executable
+    - Offset: `0x0000`
-    - `e_lfanew`: The pointer to the PE header location: 0x003C
+  - `e_lfanew`: The pointer to the PE header location
+    - Offset: `0x003C`

 ![e_magic](../.github/winpe/header_1.png)